 How to Make Potato Salad in the Instant Pot

 It’s really easy to make this simple side dish!

 - Black pepper

 (Full printable recipe is available below)

 Pressure cook.
 First, you’ll add the potatoes and eggs to the insert pot of the Instant Pot, letting them rest on the trivet.
+Alternatively, you can use an Instant Pot steamer basket.
 Add some water into the insert pot to create the steam during cooking.

 Make the dressing.
 Next, while the potatoes and eggs are cooking, you’ll mix up the dressing by combining the mayonnaise, mustard, sugar, vinegar, pepper, and salt.

 Cool and combine.
 Last, once the eggs are cool, you’ll peel and dice them and add them to the potatoes.
 Add in the celery and the dressing, stirring gently to combine.

 Chill until you’re ready to serve!

 Notes and Adaptations: